Jandakot Airport: Tenants

 Over 65 businesses employing 900 people operate at what is Australia's largest GA airport.
-In addition to ten flying schools for both fixed wing and rotary operations, three flying clubs, large maintenance, avionics, spares, instruments, electrical, aircraft sales, banner towing, aerial survey and photographic businesses are present.
+In addition to nine flying schools for both fixed wing and rotary operations, three flying clubs, large maintenance, avionics, spares, instruments, electrical, aircraft sales, banner towing, aerial survey and photographic businesses are present.
 These include Airflite, a large defence contractor and Fugro the world's largest aerial geophysical survey company.
-There are also a number of charter operators such as Penjet Aviation, Corsaire, Casair, Goldfields Air Services, Brooks Airways which provide flights for the fly-in fly-out staff of remote mining companies.
+There are also a number of charter operators such as Corsaire, Casair, Star Aviation and Brooks Airways - the latter two provide flights for the fly-in fly-out staff of remote mining companies among regular charter operations.

 On the main road opposite the tower there is a memorial to Robin Miller, the "Sugarbird Lady", who as a nurse and later RFDS pilot brought vaccinations to remote Western Australian communities.

 Natural environment

 Jandakot Airport covers 6.22 km2 with 4 km2 of Banksia woodlands; this includes 2.8 km2 of conservation reserve.
 Within the airport boundaries, 290 native flora species have been identified including the endangered Grand Spider Orchid (caladenia hueglii).
 Over 100 fauna species have also been identified.
 The Southern Brown Bandicoot and kangaroos can be seen feeding on the maintained areas of grassland around sunset most nights.
 Two sites of Aboriginal heritage land have been identified with the airport; both of these are included in the conservation reserve.
 These sites contain scattered small artifacts.